tonyskidmore/terraform-azurerm-vmss-devops-agent/demo_environment/README.md

 _Note:_
 The demo environment uses Azure Repos but that is only to make things easier for creating the demos, it is not a prerequisite to using the module.
+The Azure DevOps YAML pipelines using in the demo environment are located in a separate repo: [azure-pipelines-yaml](https://github.com/tonyskidmore/azure-pipelines-yaml).

 Azure resources are also create: